 We’ve been offering remote physiotherapy consultations by video link for a while, for patients who travel abroad or move away from home.
-In the last few weeks, however, it’s become a lot more popular!
+In the last year it’s become a lot more popular!

 Where face-to-face consultations aren’t possible, Telehealth works really well … put simply, it’s better to put a management plan in place than sit on a deteriorating problem for 3 months.
 There is good scientific evidence for the effectiveness of Telehealth for many musculoskeletal problems (see the ‘research’ section below).

 You choose your preferred platform (Skype, Facetime, WhatsApp, Zoom etc) and let me know.
 We arrange an appointment time.
 I call you at the agreed time.
 We’ll talk through your injury, symptoms, lifestyle and goals in the same way we would in a face-to-face appointment.
 This is followed by:

 - Treatment plan

 This is where we can really make use of being connected by video.
 I will ask you to map out the areas of pain and other symptoms and guide you through specific movements or diagnostic tests.
 I will be able to see where the pain is and how it responds to the movements and tests you perform.
 I will demonstrate the movement so you know exactly how to do it.
 I may ask you to put pressure on certain structures to reveal any areas that are painful to touch.
 The tests are similar to those used in clinic and will help to establish which tissues are involved.
 We can also get a good indication of strength and endurance by performing exercise testing where appropriate.

 I then put all this information together to provide you with a diagnosis.
 I will be able to tell you what is causing your pain and, more importantly, how to address it with a treatment plan.